Saturday, March 8, 2025

 On Sunday, December 15th, Doug and I attended the latest Philly Show, spaciously spread out inside Hall A of the Greater Philadelphia Expo Center in Oaks, Pennsylvania.
 I wrote a full show report over at The Phillies Room, including some thoughts on attending the show with our oldest son, who first graced the Philly Show floors back in 2012.

 Having had success the prior two shows at Uncle Dick's Cards with his well-organized, neon common binders, I opted to pull up a chair once again at the friendly dealer's array of tables.
 The aim was simple: Clear out Uncle Dick's 1969 Topps commons, starting off where I had left off the year before with card #501 and going through the end of the set, card #664.
-In less than 25 minutes, I completed my quest, and this is the sixth of 98 commons pulled from the binder.
-After a generous dealer discount due to my bulk purchase, this card cost me about $1.75.
+In less than 25 minutes, I completed my quest, and this is the 28th of 98 commons pulled from the binder.
+After a generous dealer discount due to my bulk purchase, this card cost me less than a dollar.

 1969 Season